Lesson Four-How to manage Settings of your WordPress Blog-Part 1

 Option Four: Discussion

-This section basically decides the behavior of links and comments on the blog posts.
+This section decides the behavior of links and comments on the blog posts.
 Again, this section has several options for settings, so let’s discuss them one by one:

 a) Default Article Settings: Through these setting options, you can decide (i) Whether y